DFE-Digital/improving-children-and-family-services-through-digital-technology/content/measuring-system-performance.md

 * training staff in co-design to involve children and young people in the process
 * evaluation and selection processes which are designed and funded to properly involve children and young people

-Local authorities should consider how they will measure performance of the system and manage necessary updates through the life of their contract with a supplier.
-Guidance is available on [Contract management standards](https://www.gov.uk/government/publications/commercial-capability-contract-management-standards).
+%Local authorities should consider how they will measure performance of the system and manage necessary updates through the life of their contract with a supplier.
+Guidance is available on [Contract management standards](https://www.gov.uk/government/publications/commercial-capability-contract-management-standards).%

 ## Using data